psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 author: parry
 ---

-I wish someone told me this list before I moved in Vienna then I could have planned in my childhood :).
-I must say moving to a new country can certainly&nbsp;
+I wish someone would have told me this list before I moved here then I could have planned in my childhood.
+I must say moving to a new country can certainly a big change in my life, no matter how much you are traveling before, and have knowledge and experience.
+Living in a country & daily experience can give you intercultural learning.

+Undoubtedly, Vienna is a beautiful place to live in ( and one of the major tourist destination in Europe) and i don’t regret all all on my decision.
+I decided to write this post which will be bit different than the rest of the stories.

+**Disclaimer:** If in this post there is something that counterbalance you – please have peace.
+We live under same sky, can breath same air and can have different opinions.

+#### 1. First thing first - Immigration and registration

+European Union / European Free Trade Association residents can enter in Austria without requiring a visa and can remain in the country visa-free, apart from those arriving from Croatia which still faces restrictions on long stays.
+However, anyone from the EU/EFTA staying for longer than four months will need to register locally in Magistrate office.

+Those from outside the EU/EFTA moving to Austria will need to apply for a respective residence permit to stay in the country.
+For more information regarding Immigration rule & registration &nbsp;requirement i recommend to ask best law firm in Vienna, http://www.oberhammer.co.at/en.

+#### 2. Where to live and how to find best accommodation

+#### &nbsp;

+Vienna has 23 districts in total and each Bezirk (districts) of the city has their own life-style.
+Choosing your district can often define your lifestyle in the city.
+It is easy to &nbsp;recognize the district by its zip code.
+It always start with a 1 for Vienna, followed by the two digits for the district and finally a number for a mailing sub-division (usually zero).

+1010 = 1st district

+1020 = 2nd district

+.

+.

+.

+1200 = 20th district

+District: 1st (Innere Stadt-1010) & 2nd (Leopoldstadt-1020)

+Living here… will cost you high to low.
+District one is the main city centre, with numerous historical sites and very few residents.
+It can be in a penthouse or historic building.
+Second district is the island between the Danube and the Danube Canal, with amusement park Praterstern and this place is the Vienna's most frequented traffic spot, with Giant Wheel.
+Living here will escapes high rent prices.

+Rent price range: Low to medium (1020) & High (1010)

 &nbsp;

-Moving to a new country can certainly be a very strong life experience.
-No matter how much I was travelling before, and all the knowledge and experience I had accumulated on intercultural learning, culture shock and stuff like that, the fact of actually moving to Prague, Czech Republic in 2015 still hit me like a truckload of bricks.

-Granted, Prague is a wonderful place to live in (and one of the main tourist destinations in Europe) and I don’t regret at all my decision.
-Still, at times it may be hard.
-That’s why I decided to write this post which will be a bit sillier than the rest of the stories I publish on this blog.

-Hope is, this may help others not to make the same mistake and never leave home to adapt more easily when moving to a different country.
-Or maybe not, but it feels very liberating to be able to put these thoughts in plain text.
-And anyway, learning about a different culture is also the best way to learn about our own culture, and ourselves

-Disclaimer: If in the post there is something that offsets you – hey, peace.
-We can breathe the same air and have different opinions on stuff.
-Hard to believe, but it’s possible.
-Maybe you don’t like the music, but please don’t shoot the pianist.

-Immigration and registration after you arrive

-EU/EFTA residents (along with their close relatives) can enter the Netherlands without requiring a visa and can remain in the country visa-free, apart from those arriving from Croatia which still faces restrictions on long stays.
-However, anyone from the EU/EFTA staying for longer than four months will need to register and obtain a citizen service number.

-Those from outside the EU/EFTA moving to the Netherlands will need to apply for a long-term entry visa (MVV) to enter the Netherlands and a residence permit to stay in the country for longer than three months.
-You will need the MVV to enter the Netherlands, and you collect the residence permit from the local immigration service (IND) office within two weeks of arrival.

-For more information on all aspects of immigration to the Netherlands, see our &nbsp;complete guide to Dutch visas and permits.
+&nbsp;

 Health insurance and social security benefits